 Table 11 lists the Alarm History fields and descriptions.
-These descriptions apply to the Alarm History for doubler applications as well.
+These descriptions apply to the Alarm History screens for doubler and non-doubler applications.

-Field Description Туре Identifies the type of alarm LOS, DS1-HLU First and last instance of LOS at the HLU; current condition, number of alarms LOS, DS1-HRU First and last instance of LOS at the HRU; current condition, number of alarms BER First and last instance of a BER at the HRU; current condition, number of alarms Span n LOSW, HDSL1 First and last instance of LOSW on HDSL1; current condition, number of alarms Span n LOSW, HDSL2 First and last instance of LOSW on HDSL2; current condition, number of alarms Span n Margin L1 First and last instance when margin dropped below the established threshold on Loop 1; current condition, number of alarms Span n Margin L2 First and last instance when margin dropped below the established threshold on Loop 2; current condition, number of alarms PWR-SHRT Power short condition; current condition, number of alarms PWR-GND Power ground condition; current condition, number of alarms Last Cleared: Last time Alarm History cleared
+Field Description Туре Identifies the type of alarm.
+LOS, DS1-HLU First and last instance of LOS at the HLU; Current condition, number of alarms.
+LOS, DS1-HRU First and last instance of LOS at the HRU; Current condition, number of alarms.
+BER First and last instance of a BER at the HRU; Current condition, number of alarms.
+Span n LOSW, HDSL1 First and last instance of LOSW on HDSL1; Current condition, number of alarms.
+Span n LOSW, HDSL2 First and last instance of LOSW on HDSL2; Current condition, number of alarms.
+Span n Margin L1 First and last instance when margin dropped below the established threshold on Loop 1; Current condition, number of alarms.
+Span n Margin L2 First and last instance when margin dropped below the established threshold on Loop 2; Current condition, number of alarms.
+PWR-SHRT Power short condition; Current condition, number of alarms.
+PWR-GND Power ground condition; Current condition, number of alarms.
+Last Cleared: Last time Alarm History cleared; Current condition, number of alarms.